oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Included users | To be developed during build with the Agency's Cyber Intelligence team. | Agency to determine if a requirement for users and non-supported apps exist within the environment.
+Included users | To be developed during build with the organisation's Cyber Intelligence team. | Organisation to determine if a requirement for users and non-supported apps exist within the environment.

 #### Security extensions